oracle/terraform-provider-oci/website/docs/d/database_tools_database_tools_connection.html.markdown

 The following attributes are exported:

 * `advanced_properties` - The advanced connection properties key-value pair (for example, `oracle.net.ssl_server_dn_match`).
+* `authentication_type` - Specifies the authentication type used to connect to the database.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the Database Tools connection.
 * `connection_string` - The connect descriptor or Easy Connect Naming method used to connect to the database.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`